Non Profit Genealogy Company

 Contrast that to the process for customers requesting English language records, which are accessed via intranet by the support employees.
 Average response time: a few seconds.

 STG proposed migrating the data to company’s main database server and then planned and directed the migration, optimizing the data for performance throughout the process.
 Concurrent to the data migration, STG assembled a team to meticulously reproduce the old standalone app as a web application that included the functionality of the old app so that our client’s support team would be able to use it immediately without a learning curve.

-Using Agile methodology, the STG team delivered progress updates every two weeks, getting sign-off from our client at the end of each period.
+Using Agile methodology and its software expertise, the STG team delivered progress updates every two weeks, getting sign-off from our client at the end of each period.
 Working in these two-week sprints greatly reduced the need to rework code and allowed for close integration with our client’s IT team, which meant that problems could be solved on the fly.